Spend a day in Bluffton, Indiana

 The rootbeer is homemade, the tenderloins hand-breaded, and the burgers delicious!
 I ordered a cheeseburger, fries, and homemade root beer.
 It definitely hit the spot – and my hiking companion was a huge fan too!
 They even brought him a bowl of water.

 Although not one of the more populated counties I’ve visited in my quest to find something fun to do in every Indiana county, I enjoyed my day in Wells County.
-With an excellent state park, walkable downtown and several fun spots for tasty treats, Bluffton, Indiana is a perfect spot for an enjoyable Indiana day trip!
+With an excellent state park, walkable downtown, and several fun spots for tasty treats, Bluffton, Indiana is a perfect spot for an enjoyable Indiana day trip!